MarxSoftware/Experience_Manager/experience-manager/readme.txt

 == Changelog ==

 2.4.0
- * initial tracking of the visit for better targeting
  * Intro to the segment editor added
  * Simple wizard to getting started with the segment editor
+ * tracking of easy digital downloads ecommerce events: add_to_cart, remove_from_cart and order

 2.3.0
  * cookie handling fixed